George K. McGunnegle: Continued career

 During the Spanish–American War in 1898, McGunnegle was on leave visiting family in Annapolis when the 15th Infantry traveled to Huntsville, Alabama for organization and training prior to departing for combat in Cuba.
 McGunnegle anticipated joining the regiment in Huntsville, but subsequently received orders to perform duty as mustering officer for members of the District of Columbia National Guard who were being discharged after completing their terms of federal service.
-In late 1898 and early 1899, McGunnegle served as mustering out officer in Georgia and South Carolina for soldiers who being discharged from active duty.
+In late 1898 and early 1899, McGunnegle served as mustering out officer in Georgia and South Carolina for soldiers who were being discharged from active duty.
 In mid-1899, he was assigned to recruiting duty in Baltimore, with responsibility for enlisting soldiers to fill temporary units created for service in the Philippine–American War.
 He was promoted to major in December 1899.

 After his promotion, McGunnegle traveled to Cuba, where he served as an assistant inspector general on the staff of General Leonard Wood during Wood's command of the post-war United States Military Government in Cuba.
 McGunnegle was subsequently assigned to the 3rd Infantry Regiment, which performed duty in the Philippines during the Philippine–American War.
 In 1903, McGunnegle was assigned to the 17th Infantry Regiment and performed temporary duty as inspector of the Washington National Guard, then served again in the Philippines.
 He was promoted to lieutenant colonel in July 1903.
 He completed this tour of duty in the Philippines in 1905.